Think of Dorset and you’ll probably think of Bournemouth beach and the Olympic sailing at Weymouth. Maybe even Durdle Door.

 Our sister company UKCE hosts sportives all over the country.
 The Wiltshire Wildcat event on Sunday March 8 2020 kicks off at Salisbury Racecourse, exploring the Medieval drovers’ trails, passing through Saxon villages and then routing out to take in the Dorset Downs.

-See the event, and enjoy a 25 per cent discount if you sign up early, here.
+See the event, and enjoy a 10 per cent discount if you sign up with your mates, here.

 The stunning Isle of Purbeck

 Yes, we know, the Isle of Purbeck is attached to the mainland.
 Why is it called an isle, then?
 That doesn’t matter.
 What does matter is that it is simply stunning.

 You have Brownsea Island looking back at you from Poole Harbour in the north, the glorious coastal town of Swanage on the east, the cliff faces to the south and then in the centre the historic remains of Corfe Castle.

 But the most iconic locations are the ones worth riding to the most: the magical arc of Durdle Door and Lulworth Cove are sites that you simply cannot go without ever visiting.